OmniLayer/spec/README.md

 1. [Currency identifier](#field-currency-identifier) = 1 for Mastercoin
 1. [Amount for sale](#field-number-of-coins) = 150,000,000 (1.50000000 Mastercoins)
 1. [Amount of bitcoins desired](#field-number-of-coins) = 100,000,000,000 (1000.00000000 bitcoins)
-1. [Time limit in blocks](#field-time-limit-in-blocks) = 10 (10 blocks in which to send payment after counter-party accepts these terms)
+1. [Time limit in blocks](#field-time-period-in-blocks) = 10 (10 blocks in which to send payment after counter-party accepts these terms)
 1. [Minimum bitcoin transaction fee](#field-number-of-coins) = 10,000,000 (require the buyer to pay a hefty 0.1 BTC transaction fee to the miner, discouraging fake offers)
 1. [Action](#field-sell-offer-sub-action) = 1 (New offer)

+Note that some trading of Test MSC was done with version 0 of this message which did not have the action field.
+Those transactions should be treated as action=1 (new offer) except where the amount is zero, which should be treated as action = 3 (cancel offer).

 #### Change a Coin Sell Offer

 An offer to sell coins can be changed by using Action = 2 (Update) until either: there are valid corresponding purchase offers (transaction type 22) for the whole amount offered, or the sell offer is canceled.

 The change will apply to the balance that has not yet been accepted with a purchase offer.
-It's your responsibility to determine if the update was successful and how many coins were purchased before the update took effect.
+It's the user's responsibility to determine if the update was successful and how many coins were purchased before the update took effect.

 The amount reserved from the available balance for this address will be adjusted to reflect the new amount for sale.

 Say you decide you want to change an offer, e.g. the number of coins you are offering for sale, or change the asking price.
 Send the transaction with the new values and the values that are not changing and Action = 2 (Update) before the whole amount offered has been accepted.
+Note that while the portion of an offer which has been accepted cannot be changed, sending an update message still has an effect, in that it affects any coins which have not been accepted, and it affects accepted coins if the buyer fails to send payment.

 #### Cancel a Coin Sell Offer

 A currency sell offer can be canceled by using Action = 3 (Cancel) until the offer has been fully accepted by valid purchase offers (transaction type 22).
 When a sell offer is canceled, the associated coins are no longer reserved.

 The cancel will apply to the amount that has not yet been accepted.
-It's your responsibility to determine if the cancellation was successful and how many coins were not sold.
+It's the user's responsibility to determine if the cancellation was successful and how many coins were not sold.

 If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction before the full amount for sale has been accepted.
+Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message still has an effect, in that it cancels any portion of the offer which has not been accepted, and it prevents accepted coins from being relisted if the buyer fails to send payment.

 ### Purchase Mastercoins with Bitcoins